-If your job requires you to sit at one place for eight to ten hours, you’re at more risk of constipation.
+If your job requires you to sit in one place for eight to ten hours, you’re at more risk of constipation.
 Staying inactive for the most part of the day is one of the major contributors to this condition.

 It’s important to keep exercising regularly.
-This way, you can help move food through the digestive system and spurring the bowels to work.
+This way, you can help move food through the digestive system and spur the bowels to work.
 Any type of exercise — walking, playing catch, cycling, running, working out at the gym, jumping — will do the job as long as you remain consistent.

 4. Not Holding Your Stools